 As it turns out, mistrust in politics can “promote healthy skepticism and stimulate political involvement.“ According to this blog post from the London School of Economics and Political Science, a deeply rooted sense of mistrust lies at the roots of the first participatory budgeting case in Porto Alegre, Brazil.
 In this case from the 1980s, participatory budgeting served as a valuable mechanism to allocate funds and redistribute power within underprivileged communities.

 Of course, we’re not saying that creating a situation of mistrust is the way to go.
 Even in this particular case, the mistrust that had sparked the need for a participatory project fuelled negative sentiments about its value and outcome.
 A sense of deep, mutual trust between citizens and governments is essential for sustainable progress.
 But this does mean that, much like your cherished glass of Merlot with dinner, skepticism can be a good thing in healthy doses.
-It motivates citizens to ask questions,
+It motivates citizens to ask questions, challenges the ideas and decisions of the government, and most importantly, actively participate in local policy.
+In short: a mild sense of mistrust in the government is not always a dealbreaker.

 How to master mild mistrust as a citizen